 One minute film about my first encounter with a human like non-human.
 In order to fit in his world I had to study the book he gave me.

 Video work made for the Does Not Equal film screening, W139, Amsterdam.
 The term Feminism has been ignored because of the negative connotations and not enough understanding of what it is.
 Therefore in a light tone we are questioning what feminism is for us.

 The performance “Skinship” was done in collaboration with Anna Dorota Radzimirska and Yulia Ratman.
 The subject of the performance is the lost language of physical touch.
 One performer is filming close ups of the physical interaction between the other two performers and the image is projected live on the cinema screen.
 The play between physical presence and live-filmed image became holistic.
 The experience of the lost language of touch through the lens of cinema.
 The performance took place the in the Eye cinema and film museum in Amsterdam.

 Video work commissioned by Noord/Zuidlijn metro line project, Amsterdam.
 This video is inspired by the work in progress by Amalia Pica – an artist who is making an artwork for the Pijp metro station in Amsterdam.
 Large wall paintings where the colours of the Pijp district are dripping down the the walls of the metro station.
 I decided to make a journey through these colours and I wrote a travelling poem for it.

-A performance I directed, where a man wearing a long, green gown is longing for nature and quietness in the city.
-He is interacting with his surroundings and connecting to plants and animals.
-This performance took place in Amstelpark, Amsterdam.
+A man longing for nature and quietness in Amsterdam finds himself interacting with his surroundings and connecting to plants and animals.